 During the drilling and completion of a well, there exists an ongoing need for various consumables and spare parts.
 While most of these items are small, in the aggregate they represent an important element of the process.
 Since it is impractical for each drilling location to have a full supply of these items, drilling contractors and well service companies tend to rely on third parties to stock and deliver these items.
-The Company provides this capability through its Distribution Services segment, which stocks and sells spares and consumables made by third parties, as well as spares and consumables made by the Company.
+The Company provides this capability through its Distribution & Transmission segment, which stocks and sells spares and consumables made by the Company.